Buddy Valastro: Career

+In 2013 he opened Buddy V's Ristorante, an Italian restaurant at the Venetian Hotel in Las Vegas.
+His restaurant chain has grown in the city to include PizzaCake at Harrah's, and Buddy's Jersey Eats and The Boss Cafe at The Linq.

 Valastro launched an event planning and catering company, Buddy V's Events, in June 2014.

-In 2016 Valastro partnered with Whole Earth Sweetener Co. on the campaign "Rethink Sweet."
+In 2016 Valastro partnered with Whole Earth Sweetener Co. on the campaign "Rethink Sweet".
 The company said Valastro would serve as brand ambassador for a "new line of zero- and lower-calorie sweeteners, and will work to help his fans make healthy lifestyle choices", and provide recipes using the product.

-In 2018 Valastro partnered with The Pound Bakery, a pet treat manufacturing company to redesign and launch a new line of pet treats.
-"We wanted to create palatable treats for dogs that are inspired by classic Italian entrees and desserts," said Lexie Berglund, President of The Pound Bakery.
+In 2018 Valastro partnered with The Pound Bakery, a pet treat manufacturing company, to redesign and launch a new line of pet treats.
+"We wanted to create palatable treats for dogs that are inspired by classic Italian entrees and desserts", said Lexie Berglund, President of The Pound Bakery.
 Buddy also worked with several other companies to launch a full line of ready-to-use fondant, buttercream icing, and Italian Biscotti cookies under the new brand name Buddy Valastro Foods in 2018.

+In 2019, Valastro launched "cake ATMs" – slices of cake sold through high-tech refrigerated vending machines in Las Vegas and Toronto.
+Dozens of machines are now located in Canada and the US, primarily in Florida, Las Vegas and New Jersey.

+In 2023 he moved to A&E cable network and launched Cake Dynasty, which focuses on his children joining the business, and Legends of the Fork, which visits restaurants around the country.

+Philanthropy

 Valastro, a supporter of the Special Olympics, baked a commemorative cake for the 2011 announcement that the 2014 Special Olympics USA National Games would be held in New Jersey.

+He has granted hundreds of sick children their wish to bake with him as part of "Make-A-Wish".